What Is Kojic Acid? Everything You Should Know And More!

 Common Mistakes to Avoid

 Kojic acid makes skin more sensitive to sun.
-Without SPF, you'll get new dark spots faster than the old ones fade.
-Sunscreen is required, not optional.
+Without SPF, new dark spots form faster than old ones fade.
+Sunscreen is essential, not optional.

 Kojic acid takes 8-12 weeks to show visible results.
 Skin cells need time to renew.
-Patience and consistency are key.
+Patience and consistency are the keys to success.

 Combining too many strong ingredients causes irritation.
 Start with kojic acid alone.
 Add other actives slowly, one at a time.

 Dark spots can return if you stop completely.
 Continue maintenance use 2-3 times weekly after reaching your goal.
-Prevention is easier than treatment.
+See more common mistakes.

 What Pairs Well With Kojic Acid

-- Turmeric: Anti-inflammatory + brightening = powerful duo
+- Turmeric: Soothing plus brightening — a powerful duo

-- Hyaluronic acid: Adds hydration kojic acid might remove
+- Hyaluronic acid: Adds hydration that kojic acid might remove

 - Aloe vera: Soothes potential irritation